 Notary Publics in Alabama

-Can one become a notary for the entire state?
+Can I become a notary public?

 How long does a commission last as a notary public for the state at large?

-A notary may administer oaths, take acknowledgements of or proof of instruments of writing relating to commerce or navigation and certify the same and all other of their official acts under their seal of office, demand acceptance and payment of bills of exchange, promissory notes and all other writing which are governed by the commercial law as to days of grace, demand and notice of nonpayment and protest the same for nonacceptance or nonpayment and to give notice thereof as required by law.
+A notary may administer oaths, take acknowledgements of or proof of instruments of writing related to commerce or navigation and certify the same and all other of their official acts under their seal of office, demand acceptance and payment of bills of exchange, promissory notes and all other writing which are governed by the commercial law as to days of grace, demand and notice of nonpayment and protest the same for nonacceptance or nonpayment and to give notice thereof as required by law.

 What fees may a notary collect for services?